malcolmcampbell/CensusMapADay/README.md

 # CensusMapADay
-A may every day of September, from the NZ Census 2018
+A may every day of September, from the NZ Census 2018.
+See the Code folder for daily updates.

 | Day         | Description | Code |
 | ----------- | ----------- | ----------- |